wp-plugins/gwolle-gb/readme.txt

 You can also refresh or delete your cache manually.
 Most caching plugins offer support for that.

+= I use a Multi-Lingual plugin =

+There are 2 settings that you need to pay attention to.
+If you saved the settings for the form tab, you should save an empty header and notice text.
+It will fill in the default there after saving, but that is okay.
+As long as you saved an empty option, or it is still not-saved, then it will show the translated text from your MO file.

 = What capabilities are needed? =

 For moderating comments you need the capability 'moderate_comments'.